andy-lz/CoronaVirus/README.md

 # CoronaVirus
 Disease Visualizer in p5.js -- inspired by Conway's Game of Life and recent events surrounding the CoronaVirus epidemic.

+# Warning

+This visualizer is microphone-specific -- different microphones pick up different audio spectrums, and thus have different spectral centroids.
+Tuning is set via the setLogisticWeights() function.

 # Rules

 ## Land Generation